jsiek/gradual-typing-in-agda/LogRel/BlogGradualGuaranteeLogRel.lagda.md

     M —↠ V, M′ —↠ V′, V ⊑ᴸᴿᵥ V′

-The proof is by induction on the step index `j`.
-The base case is trivially true because the logical relation is always true at zero.
+The proof is by case on the step index `j`.
+The case for zero is trivially true because the logical relation is always true at zero.
-For the inductive step we consider the step index `suc j`, so we need to prove
+For the case `suc j`, we need to prove

     #(V ⟨ H ?⟩ ⊑ᴸᴿₜ V′) (suc j)